The Government Can Be Liable For Accidents Due To Road Defects In New Jersey

 It’s one thing when roadways are defective for unexpected natural causes such as the flooding that occurred in New Jersey in October 2012, due to tropical storm Sandy.
 It’s another altogether when responsible government entities fail to repair or maintain roadways and in the process, put motorists at risk.
-Britcher Leone, LLC, represents people injured in bicycle, motorcycle, truck and car accidents caused by road defects in New Jersey such as:
+Britcher, Leone & Sergio, LLC, represents people injured in bicycle, motorcycle, truck and car accidents caused by road defects in New Jersey such as:

 - Cracks in pavement